wilmixjemin8/Web/README.md

 a   framework  and  very  fast  user  interface  design and  it  will  act  like  a   userfriendly  framework.

-WML  is  invented  by   wilmix  jemin  j  at  JDollar(J$)  Technology   at  october  2015.
+WML  is  invented  by   wilmix  jemin  j  at  JAS(JAS)  Technology   at  october  2015.

 WML   is   a    Jesus  christ  wisdom.